 Zach trained in South Africa (Cape Town), where the series was filmed.
 He chose to train only outside and he made out of his training a religion, every day practicing it wholeheartedly.

 - 10/13-mile run, starting with 50 pull-ups and stopping four times to perform 50 more.

-- Inverted Sit-Ups — McGowan worn a pair of gravity boots and did one set of 50 sit-ups while hanging upside down, varying his torso position with each rep.
+- Inverted Sit-Ups.
+McGowan has worn a pair of gravity boots and did one set of 50 sit-ups while hanging upside down, varying his torso position with each rep.

-- Heavy Bag Training — he ended each workout with a five-minute round of punching the heavy bag.
-During production, most days included 45 minutes of general fight and stunt training and choreography.
+- Heavy Bag Training.
+He ended each workout with a five-minute round of punching the heavy bag.
+During production, most days included 45 minutes of the general fight and stunt training and choreography.

 What you see above was his daily routine.
 He kept it high-volume and did workouts throughout the whole week, for 5 days straight and with 2 days of rest.
 And as you can see he nailed it only using:

-- high number of repetitions for (handstand pushups, pull-ups, pushups and inverted sit-ups).
+- a high number of repetitions for (handstand pushups, pull-ups, pushups and inverted sit-ups).

 - stunt work and fighting training as well

 Zach McGowan believes that as everyone is obviously different so should be the training regimen.
 That is why he kept fitness coaches out of his preparation.